jamestomasino/blog.tomasino.org/content/post/zombie-survival-kit.md

 These are my waterproof cases within the waterproof case.
 If there's one thing you never, ever want to get wet, it's your emergency bandages and medicines.
-This extra level of protection is absolutely imperetive in my opinion.
+This extra level of protection is absolutely imperative in my opinion.
 Also, if you have anything really sensitive that needs to stay dry, toss it in one of these.
 I find that three of them are enough to fit the Medique kit below.